airqo-platform/AirQo-api/src/airflow/README.md

 #### Using the API

 Specify the `start_date_time`, `end_date_time`, interval between DAG instances and the name of the DAG.
-For example the command below creates muliple instances of the AirQo historical data DAG that stream data between 2022-0-01 to 2022-04-01 with an interval of 20 minutes between the instances
+For example the command below creates multiple instances of the AirQo historical data DAG that stream data between `2022-01-01` to `2022-04-01` with an interval of 20 minutes between the instances

 ```bash
 python schedule-dag.py --start=2022-01-01T00:00:00Z --end=2022-04-01T00:00:00Z --logical_date_minutes_interval=20 --dag=airqo_historical_hourly_data